wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 Note that this post alone may not be enough to teach you how to use coroutines in all those languages.

-I'll also discuss topics like coroutines, swap-stack, async/await, etc. in the appendices.
+I'll also provide basic information about coroutines, swap-stack, async/await, etc. in the appendices.

 <!--more-->